subsquid/archive.py/README.md

-# py-eth-archive
+# archive.py

-Subsquid archive for ethereum compatible chains.
+Stage 2 subsquid archive tools for ethereum compatible chains.

+## Disclaimer

+This project is under active development, has non-obvious usage requirements, drastic changes are expected in the near future.

+We share it for the purpose of transparency and as a reference.

 ## Hacking